 2. Reinstall the Steam client

-However, just to be on the safer side, take a backup of Steamapps folder by navigating to C: -> Program Files (x86) -> Steam folder.
+However, just to be on the safer side, take a backup of the Steamapps folder by navigating to the following folder:

 Once the backup of Steamapps folder is ready, proceed with uninstalling the Steam client.

 3. Verify the integrity of the game files

 - Launch Steam.

 - Right-click on the problematic game and select Properties.

 - Under Properties, click on the Local Files tab.